sanoodles/revenge-team/rulebook.md

 Inside the red area, after the random factor applied to any pass in the red area, if it lays only inside a D area, a 20 dice is rolled. if tackle skill > roll, D gains control, otherwise more deflection.
 If it lays inside A area and D area, a roll dice tackle vs control.
 If D wins, more deflection.

+## Dribbling

+A cap with ball possession can dribble another cap in his control area.
+The control area is defined by the control skill.
+The player chooses the cap to dribble inside his own cap control area.

+In order to dribble, the "dribble" skill is compared to the "tackle" skill, rolling a dice.

+If the dribbling cap loses, the tackling cap gains ball possession.

+If the dribbling cap wins, the tackling cap is stunned for 1 turn.

+When a cap is stunned, it doesn't interfere in any of the other attacking actions, like pass, shoot,...